josmar-crwdstffng/angular/aio/content/guide/router-tutorial.md

 ## Define your routes

-In this section, you'll define two routes:
+In this section, you will define two routes:

 *   The route `/crisis-center` opens the `crisis-center` component.
 *   The route `/heroes-list` opens the `heroes-list` component.